Electric Outage: 1-844-484-2300

 "I saw the position advertised in the paper and it was a perfect blend of my previous experience; half in the banking industry, specifically in lending, and half as an office manager," says Misty.

-Misty saw that ad 15 years ago and has been EWEB's loan administrator ever since.
+Misty saw that ad more than 15 years ago and has been EWEB's loan administrator ever since.
 Over the years, Misty has had opportunity to collaborate with departments across the utility to create numerous loan programs for our customers.

-The snow storm knocked power out for thousands of EWEB customers, some of whom were without power for over a week as the utility worked to restore power in the rubble of fallen trees, broken poles and downed wires.
 With a number of multi-day outage events caused by extreme weather in recent years, EWEB wanted to help customers increase their safety and resilience in a power outage.

 Within 48 hours of the initial concept, EWEB was prepared to rollout a program to assist customers with the purchase and installation of a backup generator and transfer switch to safely power critical components in a home during an emergency.